Natfan/work/btec/14/1/writeup.md

 Similar to Vim, w3m is event driven due to the fact that it takes user's inputs and outputs them in the form of a web browser.
 Users can move around and interact with a page via using keystrokes.

 #### ftp
-ftp is an inbuilt command within most distributions of Linux which allows the transference of files between clients, between servers, or any combination of the two.
+`ftp` is an inbuilt command within most distributions of Linux which allows the transference of files between clients, between servers, or any combination of the two.
 This allows user to access, view, download and store data from other sources quickly and easily.
 FTP stands for *File Transfer Protocol* and is highly useful for server administration, file backup and system restoration, along with file sharing and data presentation.
 The FTP command syntax is as follows: `ftp [-options] [-s:filename] <host>`, where the options can be things such as `-n` which disables auto-login, `-d` which enables a verbose output for debugging or `-g` to disable filename wildcards.
 The `-s:filename` option allows users to use a text file to execute commands, speeding up automation and ensuring that no mistakes are made during the setup of the command.
 The final option, which is `host` is the socket that the user wants to connect to.
 The socket is compromised of the IP address and the port.
 An example of this is as follows: `numerical/text IP:port`, or in more real world terms both `127.0.0.1:21` and `example.org:21` would both connect to the `example.org` FTP server, if you are connected to the server over LAN.
 The reason why the port is `21` is because the default FTP port is 21, but this can be changed with configuration, if required.

 FTP is event driven because it entirely relies on the user's input in order to connect.
 Even if the user writes a bash script to connect using a file to execute custom options, the user is still executing commands themselves via event driven sources such as key presses.

 ### Advantages
-$def
+One advantage of having a program be based on a command line interface and having it event driven is that it can be automated very well.
+With GUI programs lots of interaction is needed such as clicking the mouse and typing text, whereas with a command line based program can allow users to execute programs using either scripts such as `BASH`, or via schedulers such as `cronjob`.
+This also means that programs that are command line based can respond to other programs, via outputting logs meaning that other event driven applications can intercept them and
 * more powerful
 * only do what the user wants it to
 * more secure